Niranjan24491/HTML5-Standards/content/tags/menuitem.md

 	    <menuitem>Sample Item 1</menuitem>
 	</menu>
 	</body>

 When we view this example in the browser (at the moment, only in Firefox) you should see that the menuitem we declared is added at the very top of the list.

 <h3>Adding Sub-menu and Icon</h3>
 We can create sub-menus using Menuitem and also a new attribute called icon has been introduced making it possible to add an icon along side the menu.
-It’s worth noting that this attribute is only applicable within the <menuitem> element.
+Itï¿½s worth noting that this attribute is only applicable within the <menuitem> element.

 <h3>Working Example</h3>